The Rooted Life/Q1 2026/one quarter/one developer/rootcausewell.com

 A 5-question funnel into the course.

 On the marketing side, prospects answer five plain-language questions.
 The quiz scores them across the five foundations of nutritional therapy and routes the result into the matching module of the $67 course.
-Real version is wired to Stripe; the embedded one below runs entirely in your browser.
+Real version is wired to Stripe.
+The embedded one below runs entirely in your browser.

 Find your foundation.